The Ultimate Guide to a Dog Friendly Backyard

 Choose the Right Plants

-Select grasses, ground covers and shrubs, such as azaleas and hydrangeas, for garden edges.
+Select grasses, ground covers and shrubs for garden edges.
 “No plants are truly dog-proof, but many perennials and shrubs survive the abuse of rambunctious dogs,” says Melinda.
 “Avoid those with larger leaves, which show the damage more readily than those with smaller leaves.”
 Keep fleas away by planting lavender, peppermint or rosemary.
 But still check your dog often for fleas and ticks.
 Plant your flowers and veggies in raised beds or place containers throughout the garden to discourage curious canines from bounding through garden beds.
-(Read more!
-9 Steps for Growing an Earth-Friendly Backyard)

 Offer plenty of water and shelter, especially if your dog spends time outside in hot weather.
 A stylish doghouse offers a shady spot to store food and water.